Comparisons12 min read

 Jira

-Jira has been the default choice for software teams since Atlassian launched it back in 2002.
+Jira has been the go-to choice for software teams since Atlassian launched it back in 2002.
 And honestly?
-It shows — in both the good and the bad ways.
-It's deeply powerful, endlessly configurable, and tightly integrated with the rest of the Atlassian suite (Confluence, Bitbucket, Trello).
-For large organizations that need enterprise-level compliance, audit logs, and workflow customization, Jira is still hard to beat.
+You can feel it — in both the good ways and the challenging ones.
+It's incredibly powerful, endlessly configurable, and tightly woven into the rest of the Atlassian suite (Confluence, Bitbucket, Trello).
+For large organizations that need enterprise-level compliance, audit logs, and workflow customization, Jira remains a solid choice.

 Key Features

-• Advanced Workflows — You can build incredibly granular issue workflows with custom statuses, transition rules, and automation triggers.
-If you want a ticket to require sign-off from three people before moving to "done," Jira can do that.
+• Advanced Workflows — You can build incredibly detailed issue workflows with custom statuses, transition rules, and automation triggers.
+Want a ticket to require sign-off from three people before moving to "done"?
+Jira handles that.

-• Scrum & Kanban Boards — Full sprint planning, velocity charts, burndown reports, and backlog management out of the box.
+• Scrum & Kanban Boards — Full sprint planning, velocity charts, burndown reports, and backlog management come standard.

-• Atlassian Intelligence (AI) — Their AI layer now helps auto-summarize issues, suggest related work, and draft descriptions.
-It's genuinely useful, not just a checkbox feature.
+• Atlassian Intelligence (AI) — Their AI layer now auto-summarizes issues, suggests related work, and drafts descriptions.
+It actually saves time rather than feeling like a gimmick.

 • Reporting & Dashboards — The reporting suite is extensive: cumulative flow diagrams, release burndown charts, sprint velocity.
-Data nerds will love it.
+If you love digging into data, you'll find it here.

-• 3,000+ Integrations — Slack, GitHub, GitLab, Figma, Salesforce, PagerDuty... you name it, there's probably a Jira integration for it.
+• 3,000+ Integrations — Slack, GitHub, GitLab, Figma, Salesforce, PagerDuty... whatever you need to connect, there's probably a Jira integration for it.

-• Jira Product Discovery — A newer addition for product roadmapping that's been getting quietly better.
+• Jira Product Discovery — A newer addition for product roadmapping that's been quietly improving.

 Jira Pricing (2026)